-12.4 Children missing education
+12.4 Children who are absent from education

-A child going missing from education is a potential indicator of abuse or neglect.
-All staff should be aware that children going missing from education, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
+A child who is absent from education is a potential indicator of abuse or neglect.
+All staff should be aware that children who are absent from education, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
 This may include abuse and neglect, which may include sexual abuse or exploitation and child criminal exploitation.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of FGM or forced marriage.

-There are many circumstances where a child may become missing from education, but some children are particularly at risk.
+There are many circumstances where a child may become absent from education, but some children are particularly at risk.
 These include children who: